MJ Gleeson is on track to complete 2,000 affordable homes this financial year despite supply chain pressures

 In the half-year ended December 31 2021, the group's revenue was up 21.7% to £173.5m while the profit before tax also increased by 21.7% to £24.7m.

-James Thomson, the chief executive of MJ Gleeson said the group's performance throughout the pandemic provided evidence of the group's underlying strength.
+James Thomson, the chief executive of MJ Gleeson said the group's performance throughout the pandemic provided evidence of its underlying strength.

 He added: "We expect Gleeson Homes to deliver 2,000 homes this financial year and Gleeson Land to complete further sales in the second half of the financial year.
 Consequently, in the absence of any further Covid-19 or supply chain related disruption, the board is confident that results for the full year to 30 June 2022 will be ahead of market expectations.